Crews searching for 19-year-old who went missing while swimming in Falls Lake

 "The lake is not something you can play with, safety should always be the first thing you think about and not just having a good time," said Wake County spokesperson Eric Curry.
 "We come out here too many times because of no respect for the waters here at Falls Lake."

-Falls Lake goes from shallow to as deep as 25 to 30 feet, officials said.
+Falls Lake ranges from shallow to as deep as 30 feet, officials said.

 Last year, at least three children under the age of 18 drowned while swimming at Falls Lake.